gmemmy/HackerBay-Microservice-Project/README.md

 * [NPM](https://www.npmjs.com/) Used as the package manager for the app.
 A fast, reliable, and secure dependency management system.

 ## REST API Docs
-The Api documentation is done using swagger.
+The API documentation is done using swagger.
 It can be viewed locally on - `localhost:3000/api-docs`

 ## JWT Authentication
 The API endpoints are being authenticated using [JWT(Json Web Token)](https://jwt.io/).